- AirFinder Products

 The tag then transmits a coded message back to the reader at a different frequency.
 Passive RFID technology is often used for inventory tracking and to deter theft.

 Another option is active RFID.
 Active RFID uses battery-powered tags that advertise their identity to various access points or readers.
 These access points often then transfer the location of each tagged item to a gateway.

 Active RFID technology can be used for various forms of asset location management and real-time location systems (RTLS systems).
-AirFinder active RFID tags, for example, calculate their location relative to reference points and send this data to nearby readers.
+For example, AirFinder active RFID tags calculate their location relative to reference points and send this data to nearby readers.